Ventis Pro 5 redesign

 Ventis Pro5: Overview

-Each of us worked individually on a different Industrial Scientific product.
-I was working with the Ventis Pro5, a wearable device that, with the use of an attachment, can also be used as a remote sampling device.
+The Ventis Pro5, an adaptable wearable device that, with the use of an attachment, can also be used as a remote sampling device.

-Most products offered by the company are either a wearable or a sampler, so the flexibility offered by the Ventis Pro5 is unique.
+Most products offered by Industrial Scientific and its competitors are either a wearable or a sampler, so the flexibility offered by the Ventis Pro5 is unique.

-The Ventis Pro5 has five gas sensors at the top of the device face.
-When used as a wearable, these sensors work passively, monitoring their immediate area.
-When used as a sampler, the pump attaches to these sensors and samples air from a distance.
+The Ventis Pro5 has five gas sensors.
+In wearable mode, these sensors work passively, monitoring their immediate area.
+In sampler mode, the pump attaches to these sensors and samples air from a distance.

 The panic button, located between the sensors, can be pressed to immediately alert other devices to an issue.